sphades/MyInfoSupportRecommender/README.md

 ### Proposed Solution

 Fortunately, within MyInfo, theres already a common database among 4 of the recommended Government Organizations.
 MyInfo Support Recommender aims to demonstrate the possiblities of Government collaboration at solving social problems, by improving the search process and integration with MyInfo.
-For example, [SupportGoWhere](https://supportgowhere.life.gov.sg/eligibility) is a form that requires a great deal of information that can be determined from MyInfo.
+For example, [SupportGoWhere](https://supportgowhere.life.gov.sg/eligibility) has a form that requires a great deal of information that can be determined from MyInfo.
 With a simple Singpass Login, the user can retrieve such information and find all relevant help.

 Video Demo: [YouTube](https://youtu.be/kEnZ-08NAec)